JohnReedLOL/scala-trace-debug/README.md

 1. Am I using an IDE?

-2. Do I find myself searching the file system (Ctr-F) for the location of log or print statements?
+2. Do I find myself searching the file system (Ctr-F) for the location of log/print statements?
 &nbsp;

 If you answered yes to both of these questions, this tool is for you.